Modern World Coins and Currency by Charles Morgan and Hubert Walker for CoinWeek…..

 So what happened to the old coins and banknotes?

 Europeans exchanged old coins and banknotes for Euros.
 Cash exchanges using old currency were forbidden under the new law, and many countries imposed a finite window for redeeming old notes and coins.
-This window became international news earlier this year when an Italian woman inherited 100 million lire from her uncle, only to find that she’d missed the December 2011 deadline for redemption.
-The paper had a face value equivalent to more than U.S. $70,000.
+This window became international news in 2012 when an Italian woman inherited 100 million lire from her uncle, only to find that she’d missed the December 2011 deadline for redemption.
+The paper had a face value equivalent to more than $70,000 USD.

 Contrast this situation to pre-Euro French coinage, which is likewise scarce but available in much higher quality thanks to the popularity of Fleur de Coin sets.
 These sets typically include quality examples.
 The average mint set German mark might grade MS-63.
 A Fleur de Coin 5 franc will likely grade MS-68 or 69.